 Students need to enrol in Instrumental Music every year.
 This is a new system put in place to ensure all student enrolments are kept up to date and correct.
-Enrolling in Instrumental Music lessons is a year long commitment.
+Enrolling in Instrumental Music lessons is a year-long commitment.

 All students learning an instrument are required to be part of an ensemble.
 This allows students to progress faster, provides performance opportunities and creates a culture of teamwork and support within the school.
-In Term 3, online Edval enrolment information is sent out to parents via email for the following year.
-Once your Edval application is submitted, parents will be sent an Instrumental Music enrolment form requesting more information.
+In Term 3, Year 7 offers are sent out via email and parents can submit an application for their student to join the Instrumental Music program.